 Factors to Consider Before Issuing a Convertible Note

-- Most convertible notes do not pay interest
+- Most convertible notes do not pay interest, but interest does accrue.

-- They may accrue interest which increases number of shares at conversion
+- The accrued interest increases the number of shares at conversion

 - Maturity Date